Get access to the exclusive HR Resources you need to succeed in 2018.

 Build competencies, establish credibility and advance your career—while earning PDCs—at SHRM Seminars in 14 cities across the U.S. this fall.

 Gain the skills you need to rise to the next level in your career.
 Jon us at SHRM's Leadership Development Forum, October 2-3 in Boston.

 Members may download one copy of our sample forms and templates for your personal use within your organization.
 Please note that all such forms and policies should be reviewed by your legal counsel for compliance with applicable law, and should be modified to suit your organization’s culture, industry, and practices.
 Neither members nor non-members may reproduce such samples in any other way (e.g., to republish in a book or use for a commercial purpose) without SHRM’s permission.
 To request permission for specific items, click on the “reuse permissions” button on the page where you find the item.

-To read the full SHRM LINE Report, visit: http://www.shrm.org/line and click the “Latest LINE Report” button.
+Media: To read the full SHRM LINE report, visit www.shrm.org/line.
 Follow SHRM Research on Twitter @SHRM_Research.

-Media: The SHRM LINE Report is released at 8:30 a.m.
+The SHRM LINE report is released at 8:30 a.m.
 Eastern time on the first Thursday of each month.
-The SHRM employment expectations index describes the same time period referenced approximately one month later in the Employment Situation Report issued by the Bureau of Labor Statistics.
+The SHRM employment expectations index describes the same time period referenced a month later by the Bureau of Labor Statistics’ Employment Situation Report.

 You have successfully saved this page as a bookmark.

 Please confirm that you want to proceed with deleting bookmark.

 Please log in as a SHRM member before saving bookmarks.